-All other required and suggested readings are accessible on Canvas or online.
+All required and suggested readings are posted on Box or are available online.
 Readings are listed on the course schedule.

 Aims

 The aims of this course are: 1) To introduce students to the history of the professional field and the academic discipline of landscape architecture since 1850; 2) To present critical perspectives that interrogate landscape architectural history, supporting students' ideas with argument.
 Through the course, students will become more confident and dexterous with discussing landscape architecture theory and practice, through written essay, visual analysis, and oral argument.